Cultrarius/QuestWeaver/README.md

 This project includes the following JSON parser: https://github.com/open-source-parsers/jsoncpp

+## Features

+* Fully *portable*, serializable quest system, perfect for use in savegames.
+Supports JSON and a compact binary format.
+* Separates quest logic from quest data (such as titles/descriptions) by using *template files*
+* Uses a complex *weighted graph search* to create new quests.
+This results in more interesting and coherent quest stories as world actors and entities are reused when fitting.
+* Supports *mod directories* to overwrite quest templates
+* The game world entities to be used in quests are supplied directly from a game's *custom world model*

 ## Usage

 The quest system of a game is not an isolated part of the system as it is heavily involved in the current world state and events.